Message from the CEO

 In recent years, Croí’s mission has extended to the area of stroke, where the risk factors are virtually identical to those for heart disease.
 Significantly, our work is now more evident in the community where over the past decade we have developed pioneering initiatives in the areas of prevention and recovery – before and after, so to speak.
 This work also brings us in contact with the areas of diabetes and obesity, both of which are strongly linked to heart disease and stroke.

 In November 2012, Croí achieved another milestone in its history when An Taoiseach Enda Kenny TD officially opened the Croí Heart & Stroke Centre in Galway.
 This purpose-built facility is a first in Ireland, being a centre for prevention, research, education, patient & family support and rehabilitation.
 The new centre has been funded entirely through the generosity of our supporters and donors.
-Already, we have established links with universities and institutions here in Ireland and abroad and our vision is to become a national institute for preventive cardiology.
+Already, we have established links with universities and institutions here in Ireland and abroad and our vision is to build the National Institute for Preventive Cardiology.
 The future work of Croí is set to make a significant contribution to the emerging challenges of heart disease and stroke.

 We welcome your support, as we are entirely dependent on voluntary contributions and the goodwill of the general public.